Goda’s Slave – Chapter 28: Witchcraft

 The sky was wide and entirely clear when they trudged back onto the gravel of the main road, even though the wind was blowing some of the dust around and making a light haze on the path.
 Kanna walked in front of Goda because she didn’t want to look at her, but she could still feel the giant’s presence like a rush of energy raining down over her shoulder, stronger than before.

 The feeling of connection to the giant had not worn off.
-It had become like a pulsing chord of heat that flowed back and forth between them, and Kanna could not shake it.
+It had become like a pulsing cord of heat that flowed back and forth between them, and Kanna could not shake it.
 She could not rip herself away.
 She could not numb herself to it.
-It was raw and uncomfortable and she found herself wishing that she didn’t have to live with it.
+It was raw and uncomfortable, and she found herself wishing that she didn’t have to live with it.

 Kanna approached the truck with resistance still in her.
 The twins were smiling and sitting on the tailgate with their legs dangling over the ground and a plume of smoke encasing them.
 They gave her matching grins.
 They sucked on their cigars and waved their hands in welcome as soon as they had seen her.